Menu

 Delhi-NCR

-India's capital-region GCC hub; 465+ centres, 24.9 MSF of leasing, and the only city where BFSI domain depth, consulting-alumni leadership, heritage as a foundation, and proximity to India's financial regulators converge at GCC scale.
+India's capital-region and premier GCC hub of the north.
+465+ centres, 24.9 MSF of leasing, and the only city where BFSI domain depth, consulting-calibre leadership, and proximity to India's financial regulators converge at GCC scale.

 First Order Snapshot